 The final stage in your application review is a follow-up discussion between the admissions team and your dedicated File Reader to discuss your unique fit in further detail.
 There are individual cases where further communication with you may be required.
 An example of this would be an applicant's desire to 'be a coach'.
 As the INSEAD EMC programme is not a pure coaching programme, the admissions team would reach out to understand more about the individual's motivations and ensure they align with the programme objectives.

-If the team agrees on your profile, your application moves to the next stage where you will be asked to attend a face-to-face interview with one of our EMC Programme Directors.
+If the team agrees on your profile, your application moves to the next stage where you will be asked to attend an interview with one of our EMC Programme Directors.

 Your interview should last for one hour and allow you to discuss the programme in depth with those responsible for delivering the EMC programme.
 It's also an opportunity for the Directors to understand you, the person behind the application, and determine your mutual fit with the programme.